Changissnz/nu_merchant_principal/README.md

 variables each attached to their associated weight satisfies some condition.
-High likelihood of multiple satisfying solutions for the "fitting" problem, of arbitrary variable dimensions, come from
+High likelihood of multiple satisfying solutions for the "fitting" problem, of arbitrary variable dimensions, comes from
 <ins>inter-variable compensation</ins>.

 ![image info](./images/heft_one.PNG)